microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ## Resources

-* [Tab Tearout in the community toolkit] - this document proved invaluable to the background of tearing a tab out of an application to create a new window.
+* [Tab Tear-out in the community toolkit] - this document proved invaluable to the background of tearing a tab out of an application to create a new window.

 <!-- Footnotes -->